tawhetsell/the-house-menu/README.md

 The dev server runs at `http://127.0.0.1:3000`.
 On Windows, you can also use `dev.bat`.

-Recipes are stored in `public/data/recipes.json`.
-To save your changes:
+Recipes are seeded from `public/data/recipes.json` into IndexedDB on first load.
+To persist your changes:

 1. Add or edit recipes in the app
 2. Click **Export** to download your updated `recipes.json`